Today’s case study is how a marketing tweak re-launched JenniMarie’s business.

 - First, I wanted her to not only brand herself as a wedding photographer (rather than a general photographer) but I wanted her to stop all non-wedding related posting, including on her website, blog, and public social channels

 - Second, I wanted her to create cornerstone content—this was a departure from her usual approach, which was more in the moment.
 These posts were meant to represent the core of who she is and what her business is about.
-Not easy!

 - Third, I wanted her to rewrite her about page.
 She wasn’t doing anything wrong, in fact her about page matched all the other photographer about pages I read while doing my market research.
 However, I noticed all these sites focused on the photographer rather than the client.
 What if, I challenged, we reverse the focus and see what happens?